Travelling to Suriname: flights, visa, vaccinations and currency

 Booking flights

-Two direct connections from Europe to Johan Adolf Pengel International Airport (PBM):
+There are two direct connections from Europe to Johan Adolf Pengel International Airport (PBM):

 Visa and paperwork